NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Cloak of the Bat.md

 * * *

-**Effect** You can either transform the cloak into bat-like wings that grant you a fly Speed of 30 feet for 10 minutes, or have the cloak turn you into a bat by casting a 4th-rank [[Spells/Pest Form|Pest Form]] spell on you.
+**Effect** You can either transform the cloak into bat-like wings that grant you a fly Speed of 30 feet for 10 minutes, or have the cloak turn you into a bat by casting a 4th-rank [[Pest Form|Pest Form]] spell on you.

 [[Equipment Effects/Effect_ Cloak of the Bat|Effect: Cloak of the Bat]]